 - 1. Surveying and inventorying of historic buildings and areas and archeological sites and the plan for their preservation and historic designation; - 2.
 Recommending the designation of historic districts and individual landmarks and landmark sites; - 3.
 Regulating alterations, demolitions, relocations and new construction to designated property; - 4.
 Adopting guidelines for changes to designated property; - 5.
 Working with and advising the federal, state and other appropriate governmental agencies and other agencies or boards of local government; - 6.
-Advising and assisting property owners and other persons and groups including neighborhood organizations who are interested in historic preservation; and - 7.
-Undertaking educational programs which contribute to the awareness of the preservation of historic sites and structures.
+Advising and assisting property owners and other persons and groups including neighborhood organizations who are interested in historic preservation; - 7.
+Undertaking educational programs which contribute to the awareness of the preservation of historic sites and structures; and - 8.
+Reviewing applications for historic designation.